insightsengineering/locksmith/README.md

-Simply download the project for your distribution from the [releases](https://github.com/insightsengineering/locksmith/releases) page. `locksmith` is distributed as a single binary file and does not require any additional system requirements.
+Simply download the project for your distribution from the [releases](https://github.com/insightsengineering/locksmith/releases) page. `locksmith` is distributed as a single binary file and does not need any additional system requirements.

 Alternatively, you can install the latest version by running: